MahjongPantheon/pantheon/UPDATE.md

 ❗ If your current revision is older or equal to the following ones, the update to last master will require the process described above:
 - https://github.com/MahjongPantheon/pantheon/commit/f27a8bca1afaa9e33b6368d74d5b66100bf9ea33

+## Upgrading to Frey v2

+If you were using Frey v1 (any release before Aug 1 2025), you will need to do an upgrade to use newer version of the service.

+Follow these steps:
+- You may want to disable the services for a while, as the upgrade can't be done without downtime.
+It'd be best to just turn off your reverse proxy server (e.g. nginx) as you will need running containers to perform the upgrade.
+Make sure no games are played when you do an upgrade, you may look at monitoring service to verify it.
+- Checkout to recent master using `git checkout origin/master` or update the code the way you do it usually.
+- Pull new containers using `make pull`.
+- Run `make prod_restart` to restart containers.
+- Run `cd Database && make create_frey2_db` to create the new database for the new service.
+- Run `make prod_compile` to build all the services.
+- Run `cd Frey && make container_migrate_frey1` to migrate the database contents.
+Note that old `frey` database will not be altered during migration, and the new `frey2` database will be populated with the data from `frey` database.
+In case of any error you may try running the migration again, as it's executed inside the transaction which is rolled back in case of any error.
+Also if something goes wrong you might want to roll back to some previous commit and everything will work as expected.
+- After these steps are completed, turn the reverse proxy back on.
+- Basically this is it, congratulations :) Now you may want to remove `frey` database, though we'd advise to not doing this for a while, until you verify that everything works find.